CuriousDev21/ZTClient-Flutter/cloudflare_zt_flutter/README.md

 - **Daemon Interaction**: Ensures that the app can successfully communicate with the VPN daemon.
 - **Error Handling**: Ensures that errors from the daemon are handled appropriately and shown to the user.
 - **Token Management**: Ensures the auth token is fetched, cached, and refreshed as needed.

+## macOS Packaging

+The application has already been packaged as a **DMG (Disk Image)** file, which is included in the project repository under the `build/macos/` directory.

+### Steps to Install the DMG:
+1. Navigate to the `build/macos/` directory.
+2. Find the file `VPNControlApp.dmg`.
+3. Double-click to open the DMG file.
+4. Drag and drop the app into your Applications folder.

+This allows users to easily install the app on macOS without needing to generate the DMG file themselves.

+## Limitations & Future Work

+### Limitations:
+- The app runs perfectly on macOS and iOS.
+However, on Android, the `/tmp` path is reserved and cannot be used for socket communication.
+Altering the daemon to use another directory would have been required to make it work on Android emulators.
+- Packaging the app as `.pkg` for macOS requires additional notarization, which wasn't possible without a Developer ID Installer.

+### Future Work:
+- **Support for Android**: In a real-world scenario, modifying the daemon to

+ use a different socket path (instead of `/tmp`) would be essential for supporting Android.
+- **Daemon Code Refactor**: Potential improvements to the daemon itself could allow it to be more portable across different operating systems.
+- **Notifications on Status Changes**: Adding OS-level notifications for VPN status changes would enhance user experience.
+- **Improve Error Handling**: More advanced error handling mechanisms, such as retries with exponential backoff, could be introduced for robustness.